-While you will want to restrict saturated and trans fats, make sure you are taking in a sufficient amount of healthy fats.
+While you should restrict saturated and trans fats, make sure you take in a sufficient amount of healthy fats.
 Healthy fats will boost your metabolism, making it easier to lower your body fat level.

-Another reason fats are important is because research has shown that people who exercise rigorously while following a diet that is very low in fat find it difficult to build muscle.
+Another reason fats are essential is that research has shown that people who rigorously exercise while following a diet that is very low in fat find it difficult to build muscle.

 Healthy fats include olive oil, olives, ghee, avocados, nuts, chia seeds, Greek yogurt, and dark chocolate.